| Layer | Description | Example |

 † Deaths per 100,000 population.

+This MMWR graph includes multiple layers which correspond with the Grammar of Graphics.
 Please watch this video that further describes how the layers of the graph are displayed in this CDC graph.

 The layers of a ggplot2 graphic — mapped to the example MMWR plot